The facts you should know and understand before going through a divorce

 - Adultery can only take place during the marriage.
 Any acts prior to the marriage are not adultery unless they continue after the marriage has begun.

-- A court should not be bias against a party who has committed adultery when dealing with finances or children.
+- A court should not be biased against a party who has committed adultery when dealing with finances or children.
 There can be a variety of issues why the marriage has ultimately broken down.
 The respondent would be well advised to submit a statement setting out why the marriage had broken down and whether this had already taken place prior to the adultery taking place.

 - You can only rely on adultery as a ground if you issue a divorce petition within 6 months of you becoming aware.